Namelesss1/BotMilez/README.md

 * A more customizable Hi command that allows for custom messages
 * A gimmick where the bot changes its username and profile to impersonate other members jokingly with a custom "Message of the day command" (Only in one specfic server)
 * Any other features upon the request of friends or that I come up with.
+* Abilility for users to create custom trivias

 ## Notes
 This bot is not always online 24/7 given limited hardware resources.
 The bot is also a major Work-In-Progress currently.